 He joined the 131st FA again on 4 FEB 24, serving in various assignments culminating with his assignment as Battalion Commander, 1st Battalion, 131st FA as a Lieutenant Colonel on 12 AUG 40.

-After the mobilization and then re-organization of the 36th Division, he was placed in command of the 2d Battalion, 131st Field Artillery and took that unit overseas to the Pacific theater on 21 NOV 41.
+After the mobilization and then re-organization of the 36th Division, he was placed in command of the 2nd Battalion, 131st FA and took that unit overseas to the Pacific theater on 11 NOV 41.
 His unit was diverted from the Philippines when Pearl Harbor was attacked and finally landed on the island of Java, Dutch East Indies.
-He and his entire battalion were taken prisoner when the Dutch surrendered to the Japanese.
+He and his entire battalion were taken prisoner when the Dutch surrendered to the Japanese in mid-March 42.
 His battalion became known as the “Lost Battalion” as they remained prisoners of the Japanese until the end of the War.
 He was promoted Colonel while still a prisoner and upon his return remained in the active army until his retirement in 1947.

 He was a fine leader (see below), loved and respected by his men and his community.
 Among his many decorations were the Bronze Star, Purple Heart and the Presidential Unit Citation with three clusters.Tharp-ANC-profile